tbedford/Website-Test/source/articles/how-python-saved-my-sanity.md

 # How Python saved my sanity!

+Summary: A light hearted look into how Python can help you retain your sanity!

 They were dark days.

 I had to build 12 million lines of J2EE code before breakfast and